Volunteer

 Current Projects: Currently, many of our volunteer efforts are focused on the American Tobacco Trail but we also do projects on nearby parks and on smaller trails connecting to the ATT and on the Eagle Spur Trail.

-In Durham County we have been working to improve and maintain a 3 mile, natural surface section of the ATT south of NC 54 since early 2001.
-Our planned efforts to improve the surface and drainage are largely complete but during 2005 TRTC agreed (with Durham Parks & Rec.) to continue maintenance of this segment until Parks & Rec. is funded for these tasks.
-Our trail maintenance efforts on the South Durham section are expected to continue into the middle of 2012.
+In Durham County our efforts from 2001 through early in 2012 were key to opening and maintaining a 3+ mile, natural surface section of the ATT from south of Massey Chapel Road to the Chatham County line.
 From 2004 through 2007 we undertook a major effort in Durham to construct a new trailhead parking area where the ATT crosses Fayetteville Road.
 This involved tearing down and removing a small house cutting and burning trees and brush, and in general preparing the area for grading.
-During the Fall of 2005 we completed efforts to grade the parking area, construct the connector trail and pour slabs for an information structure and porta-john.
+During the Fall of 2005 we completed efforts to grade the parking area, construct the connector trail and pour slabs for an information structure and porta-jon.
 In the Winter and Spring of 2006 we focused on erecting the information shelter, installing control bollards and continuing general clean-up efforts of the site.
 During the Fall of 2006 we constructed water bars on the connecting trail and since then we have continued periodic clean-up and trimming and constructed a brick patio in the area by the kiosk.
-In the Fall of 2010 we arranged for a 1 year rental of a Porta-John at this trailhead and recently extended the rental through April 2012.
-In other work on the Durham section, in May 2011 we built a 330' connector trail at Herndon Park to facilitate ATT users access to the parking, water and restrooms at the Park.
-The connection is open and getting lots of use and we are finishing up erosion control efforts near the ATT end of the connector.
+In the Fall of 2010 we arranged for a 1 year rental of a Porta-John at this trailhead and continued this rental service until May 2012 when the area was closed due to the start of Phase E construction.
+(Porta-jon service was re-started in July 2013 and was shifted to Herndon Park later that year to better serve ATT users.
+In other work on the Durham section, in May 2010 we built a 120′ connector trail at Lawson Street and in May 2011 we built a 330′ connector trail at Herndon Park to facilitate ATT users access to the parking, restrooms and seasonal water at the Park.

-- For work on the trail we meet at the intersection of the ATT and Scott-King Road at 9:00AM.
+• For work on the trail near Herndon Park (south Durham section of the ATT) we meet at the intersection of the ATT and Scott-King Road (with parking at Herndon Park) .

 Please see our Directions Page for driving directions to these locations.